By Swarna Kuruganti and Mukul Pandya

 Mukul has a master’s degree in economics from the University of Bombay.

 Debra Meyerson is an author, advocate, and a professor at Stanford University Graduate School of Education.
-Following her severe stroke in 2010, Debra wrote Identity Theft: Rediscovering Ourselves after Stroke (Andrews McMeel Publishing, 2019).
+Following her severe stroke in 2010, Debra wrote Identity Theft: Rediscovering Ourselves after Stroke (Andrews McMeel Publishing, 2019); second edition 2025).
 Writing Identity Theft began as a critical part of her personal journey to rebuild her own life outside mainstream academia.
 It became the foundation for maintaining meaning and purpose in her life despite her ongoing disabilities – helping other stroke survivors and those closest to them rebuild their identities after a trauma like stroke, and navigate the critical and often overlooked emotional journey in recovery.
 With her husband, Steve Zuckerman, she co-founded Stroke Onward to expand and accelerate that work.
 In addition to her role on the board, Debra’s significant volunteer commitment to Stroke Onward focuses on speaking engagements, deepening the content built into their work, and supporting related research projects.

 Prior to her stroke in 2010, Debra’s academic work focused on feminism, diversity, identity, and organizational change.
 Debra’s most significant contribution from that period was Tempered Radicals: How Everyday Leaders Inspire Change at Work (HBS Press, 2001).
 More on her selected publications here.
 Debra currently serves on the board of the Pacific Stroke Association (PSA), the BU Sargent School Constituent Advisory Board, and the Stakeholder Advisory Board for Acceptance Commitment Therapy (ACT) for Aphasia research project (University of Pittsburgh).
 Debra received her B.S. and M.S. from M.I.T. and a Ph.D. in Organizational Behavior from Stanford University.
 Her full CV can be accessed here.